chunkymonkeygames/CreatorKit/Docs/Map/create.md

 This will create a copy of your map with all instantiated scenes "un-instantiated" so that the whole map is in a single scene file.
 It will also make a folder with all assets your map depends on, with prefixed names to avoid incompatibilities with other maps.

-> Note that this may be buggy and may not work with very complex scenes and resource
+> Note that this may be buggy and may not work with very complex scenes and resources

 Now you need to open Godot's export menu